“One is not born a woman. One becomes one.”

 At the end of your course you will be asked to analyse unseen texts (1 at Standard Level and 2 at Higher Level) in an examination.
 You will be given a guiding question that will focus your attention on formal or stylistic elements of the text(s), and help you decode the text(s)’ purpose(s).
 Below are resources and articles taken from magazines.
 Use these practice texts to familiarise yourself with the different features of magazines articles, then add them to your Learner Portfolio; you will want to revise text types thoroughly before your Paper 1 exam.
 You can find more information – including text type features and sample Paper 1 analysis – by visiting 20/20.
 Read through one or two of the exemplars, then choose a new paper and have a go at writing your own Paper 1 analysis response:

-Key features of magazine articles
+Key features of feature articles

 - Headline: bold text that reveals the topic of the article and should provide a hook for the reader.